Skip to content

 16. Forest Bathing

 Forest bathing is a Japanese practice of immersing yourself in nature.
 During forest bathing, you slowly walk through a wooded area or a forest while engaging all of your senses to connect with the environment around you.
-The combination of gently moving your body, being exposed to the natural compounds released by trees, and the calming effect of nature can reduce anxiety and cortisol levels.
+Gentle movement and exposure to nature’s calming effects can reduce anxiety and cortisol.
 If you don’t have access to a forest, spending time in any green space (like a park) can be just as effective.

 17. Sound Baths

 Sound baths use resonant sounds from instruments like crystal singing bowls, Tibetan bowls, chimes, drums, and gongs to induce a meditative state.
-The vibrations created during a sound bath can move you into a deeper brainwave state, making you relaxed and reducing anxiety.
+Sound bath vibrations can induce deeper relaxation and reduce anxiety.
 You can attend a sound bath in person or listen to one via a meditation app.
 Even a few minutes can provide anxiety relief.

 When to Seek Professional Support